Yaribz/SLDB/README.md

 * ratingEngine requires the "Inline::Python" Perl module
 * xmlRpc requires the "RPC::XML::Server" Perl module ("Net::Server::PreFork" is
   also highly recommended)
-* zkMonitor requires the "HTML::TreeBuilder" and "WWW::Mechanize" Perl modules
+* zkMonitor (deprecated) requires the "HTML::TreeBuilder" and "WWW::Mechanize"
+  Perl modules

 SLDB also depends on following project (hosted remotely) for additional
 functionalities: